gjaskula99/SHA_based_digital_signature/README.md

 - ~~Program will crash if no/invalid file will be selected.
 Exceptions handling will be added in future (if I won't be too lazy).~~
 - Program was checked with text and PDF files.
 Hash can be computed for any input so it should work with any type of file.
 Howerer it is not guaranteed.
 - Program was tested under Win 10/11, MacOS 12 and Ubuntu 18 and runs fine (as long as dependencies are satisfied).
 - Private key is being exported/imported in PEM format.
-Results such us signature and PEM key are saved as bytes.
+Results such as signature and PEM key are saved as bytes.